 - The White Yard – Stay & cafe: One of the amazing Place to stay in Varanasi in the center of the town is White Yard.
 The decor is very urban chic with deluxe rooms and terrace.

 - Om Shanti Guesthouse : I stayed here and it is 1 min walk from Assi Ghat, surrounded by lots of cafes.
-This home stay offers deluxe rooms with in house restaurant.
-It is one of the best guesthouse at Varanasi near Assi ghat.
+This homestay offers deluxe rooms with in house restaurant.
+It is one of the best guest at Varanasi near Assi ghat.

 - Hotel Alka: Located on the Meer ghat, just 5 mins from Kashi Vishwanath temple, hotel Alka is best hotel to stay in Varanasi overlooking the Ganges river, makes easy to get around for Varanasi Sightseeing.

-- Hotel Ganges View: The hotels is located on the banks of Ganges river at Assi Ghat which is old world heritage Property with colonial style architecture.
-It has Garden, terrace and restaurant.
+- Hotel Ganges View: The hotel is located on the banks of the Ganges river at Assi Ghat which is old world heritage Property with colonial-style architecture.
+It has a Garden, terrace, and restaurant.

-- Bridge Rama Palace- A Heritage Hotel: Perched on the Banks of Ganges river near Munshi ghat, this fort shaped hotel is one of the oldest building in Varanasi.
-The rooms are luxurious and it includes complementary yoga sessions.
+- Bridge Rama Palace- A Heritage Hotel: Perched on the Banks of the Ganges river near Munshi ghat, this fort-shaped hotel is one of the oldest buildings in Varanasi.
+The rooms are luxurious and it includes complimentary yoga sessions.
 The hotel features Live classical music that can be enjoyed at the Bada Aangan.
 There are two fine dine options at the hotel with Darbhanga which serves excellent vegetarian food and Kamalaya serves hot snacks and beverages.

-- Taj Ganges : One of the most luxurious stay in Varanasi – Taj Ganges offers 40 acres of tropical Garden, located 6 Kms from the bustling Temple town.
+- Taj Ganges : One of the most luxurious stays in Varanasi – Taj Ganges offers 40 acres of tropical Garden, located 6 Km from the bustling Temple town.
 The rooms are modern with garden/city views.
-Hotel also features outdoor Pool.
-The restaurant Varuna offers fine dine Indian cuisines and it is must to visit this restaurant in Varanasi.
+The hotel also features an outdoor Pool.
+The restaurant Varuna offers fine dining Indian cuisine and it is a must to visit this restaurant in Varanasi.